-Several studies have been conducted in recent years to determine whether or not there is a link between the human brain and gut bacteria.
-While most of these studies have been conducted on animals, growing research is showing that there is in fact a brain-gut connection.
+Over the past decade, several studies have been conducted to determine whether or not there is a link between the human brain and gut bacteria.
+While most of these studies have been conducted on animals, growing research is showing that there is, in fact, a strong brain-gut connection.
+(1)

-Oxford neurobiologist Dr. Phillip Burnet was the study’s leading author.
-He told The Huffington Post, “Prebiotics are ‘food’ for good bacteria already present in the gut.
+According to the study’s lead author, Dr. Phillip Burnet, “Prebiotics are ‘food’ for good bacteria already present in the gut.
 Taking prebiotics therefore increases the numbers of all species of good bacteria in the gut, which will theoretically have greater beneficial effects than a single species.”
+(4)

-Researchers asked 45 healthy adults between the ages of 18 and 45 to take either a prebiotic or a placebo.
-They took these every day for three weeks.
-After the three week time period had passed, researchers completed tests to asses how the participants processed emotional information.
+Here are the specifics.
+First, researchers placed 45 healthy adult volunteers, between the ages of 18 and 45, into two groups.
+The study group took a prebiotic, and the control group took a placebo.
+Participants took these every day for three weeks.
+Then after the three-week time period, researchers conducted tests to asses how the participants processed emotional information.
+(4)

 The results revealed that subjects who had taken the prebiotic paid less attention to negative information.
-They paid more attention to positive information compared to the placebo group.
+They also paid more attention to positive information compared to the placebo group.
 These findings suggest that the prebiotic group had less anxiety when confronted with negative stimuli.
-This effect is similar to the effect observed in people who have taken antidepressants or anti-anxiety medication.
+By comparison, this effect is similar to the effect observed in people who have taken antidepressants or anti-anxiety medication.

-Researchers also found that the subjects who took prebiotics had lower levels of cortisol in their saliva when they woke up in the morning.
+Furthermore, researchers also found that the subjects who took prebiotics had lower levels of cortisol in their saliva when they woke up in the morning.
 Cortisol is a stress hormone which has been linked to anxiety and depression.
+(5)

-Similar studies have found that altering gut bacteria has a similar anxiety-reducing effect in mice, but this new study is the first to document the process in humans.
-A study conducted at UCLA found that women who consumed probiotics by regularly eating yogurt exhibited altered brain function.
-This occurred in a resting state, as well as when they were performing an emotion-recognition task.
+In yet another study, one conducted at UCLA, researchers found that women who consumed probiotics by regularly eating yogurt exhibited altered brain function.
+Here, they discovered that this benefit occurred in a resting state, as well as while performing an emotion-recognition task.
+(6)

-The lead author of that study was Dr. Kristen Tillisch.
-She explained, “Time and time again, we hear from patients that they never felt depressed or anxious until they started experiencing problems with their gut.
+The lead author of the UCLA study, Dr. Kristen Tillisch, explained, “Time and time again, we hear from patients that they never felt depressed or anxious until they started experiencing problems with their gut.
 Our study shows that the gut-brain connection is a two-way street.”
+(7)

 How To Promote Healthy Gut Bacteria And Reduce Your Anxiety